-Jamie.Golombek@cibc.com
+jamie.golombek@cibc.com

-Jamie Golombek, CPA, CA, CFP, CLU, TEP is Managing Director, Tax & Estate Planning with CIBC Financial Planning and Advice in Toronto.
+Jamie Golombek, CPA, CA, CFP, CLU, TEP is the Managing Director, Tax & Estate Planning with CIBC Private Wealth Management in Toronto.

 As with all planning strategies, you should seek the advice of a qualified tax advisor.